What is Remote Access?

 In addition, when a user is facing a particularly complicated task that a laptop or desktop PC cannot handle well, they can connect remotely to a more powerful computer to accomplish it.

 Employees can even use a personal smartphone to remotely connect into a business PC or office laptop that is physically located somewhere else.
 This helps keep workloads moving despite unforeseen illness or commuting issues.

 How does HPE help with remote access?

 An industry leader for decades, HPE continues to transform the market by offering several products and services that enable workplace digital transformation, starting with simple remote access from edge to cloud.

 For example, HPE GreenLake cloud services bring critical edge-to-cloud technologies to workplaces everywhere.
-With the HPE GreenLake edge-to-cloud platform, customers can tackle their most demanding compute and data-intensive workloads through a flexible, as-a-service platform from on-prem connections or colocation facilities, or in fact anywhere.
+With the HPE GreenLake edge-to-cloud platform, customers can tackle their most demanding compute and data-intensive workloads through a flexible, as-a-service platform from on-premises connections, or colocation facilities, or anywhere.
 These cloud services are designed for distributed environments and are based on pre-integrated building blocks so customers can choose the configuration that works best for their business.

 Designed to accelerate mainstream adoption of digital transformation, a full suite of services are available with the HPE GreenLake platform, including services for containers, machine learning operations, virtual machines, storage, compute, data protection, and the intelligent edge.
 With its unique metering, cost controls, cloud services, HPE Ezmeral software portfolio, and backing from HPE Financial Services and HPE Pointnext Technology Services, the HPE GreenLake platform provides a differentiated solution that competitors cannot match.